-Walking provides a great low impact aerobic workout.
-It increases blood flow which helps improve mobility, flexibility, and range of motion.
+Walking provides an excellent low impact aerobic workout, and it increases blood flow which helps improve mobility, flexibility, and range of motion.
 When you incorporate stretching, you can reap even more of the benefits of a healthy spine.

 You will also find that walking regularly also helps with stress relief.
-Lower back pain is a very common stress symptom but walking combats it effects by encouraging the release of dopamine.
+Lower back pain is a prevalent stress symptom, but walking combats its effects by encouraging dopamine release.

-When you are stressed, your pain sensitivity is increased.
-You feel pain more acutely and it is more difficult to manage.
-By reducing your stress level, you also make your pain more manageable but at the same time, minimize lower back pain.
+When you are stressed, your pain sensitivity increases, you feel pain more acutely, and it is more challenging to manage.
+By reducing your stress level, you also make your pain more manageable but, at the same time, minimize lower back pain.

 Walking Improves Posture

-When you don’t use your muscles, they become weak and inflexible – and are not able to do their intended job.
-The muscles of the back are designed to provide support to the spine.
-When they are not used they can atrophy and weaken, resulting in stooped or other improper posture.
+When you don’t use your muscles, they become weak and inflexible and cannot do their intended job.
+The back forces are designed to provide support to the spine, and when they are not used, they can atrophy and weaken, resulting in stooped or other improper posture.

-Poor posture causes back pain by putting more pressure on the spine.
-This can lead to pain, soreness, tension, and headaches.
-Without the necessary support, it can also lead to misalignment of the spine which can cause problems.
+Poor posture causes back pain by putting more pressure on the spine, leading to pain, soreness, tension, and headaches.
+Without the necessary support, it can also lead to misalignment of the spine, which can cause problems.

-Walking strengthens the supporting muscle groups so that your back muscles get stronger.
-Your spine gets the structural support that it needs.
-As your back muscles get stronger your body will naturally begin to adopt a correct posture.
+Walking strengthens the supporting muscle groups so that your back muscles get more robust, and your spine gets the structural support needed.
+As your back muscles get stronger, your body will naturally begin to adopt a correct posture.
 The benefits of good posture include improved organ function, reduced pain, less fatigue, and easier breathing.

 Walking is good for your whole body as well as your mind.
-When you walk to reduce back pain you are also doing great things for your body.
-If you have any questions about proper form or how to achieve better, healthier posture, your chiropractor can help you.
-The spine is such an important part of the body; it does so much.
-Do your best to protect it and keep it in good health.
-In return, it will keep you moving for a long, long time.
+When you walk to reduce back pain, you are also doing great things for your body.
+If you have any questions about proper form or achieving a better, healthier posture, your chiropractor can help you.
+The spine is such an essential part of the body; it does so much.
+Please do your best to protect it and keep it in good health.
+In return, it will save you from moving for a long, long time.